-There are events that call for more formal or dressy attire.
-These events include banquets, convocation, baccalaureate, commencement, and any leadership role during an Encounter service.
+Some events call for more formal or dressy attire.
+These events include banquets, convocation, baccalaureate, and commencement.

 Attire will consist for men of a suit (optional), necktie, dress shoes/socks (not tennis shoes or sandals), dress pants, and dress shirt.
-Women will wear a dress, skirt and blouse, or dressy slacks and top and dress shoes on such occasions.
-Those leading Encounter services are permitted to wear jeans that are clean and have no holes.
+Women will wear a dress, skirt, and blouse, or dressy slacks and tops and dress shoes on such occasions.
+Those leading chapel services are permitted to wear clean jeans with no holes.